JeDebute01/Cigs-Usable-By-Arash/README.md

  # Paquet de clopes par Arash_68 / Packets of cigarets By Arash_68

-FR: Cigarettes utilisables de plusieurs marques.
+FR: Cigarettes utilisables de plusieurs marques (4 au total).
 Possibilité d'utiliser les paquets qui vous donneront 20 cigarettes de la même marque.
 Les cigarettes sont utilisables avec animations et fumées.

-EN : Usable cigarettes of several brands.
+EN : Usable cigarettes of several brands (4 brands).
 Possibility to use the packages that will give you 20 cigarettes of the same brand.
 Cigarettes are usable with animation and smoked.

 #